neal-o-r/mechanical_turk/README.md

 # Mechanical Turk
 ---

 A chess playing bot.
-Currently plays randomly, but will soon improve.
+Currently plays can play randomly or can evaluate one move ahead.
+Next up Minimax.